fvhde/fvhde.github.io/_posts/2023-10-28-compare-cypress-playwright.md

 ---
 layout: post
-title: Getting hands with test tools: Cypress versus Playwright
+title: Getting hands with test tools- Cypress versus Playwright
 ---

 <i>This post will give you a bit of a background int these widely used tools, some advice to get you up a running and a plan to let you try it for yourself.</i>